Lochaline: Ardtornish Castle

 The castle was one of the principal seats of the high chiefs of Clan Donald from the early 14th to late 15th century, but Somerled had a fortress here in the mid-12th century.
 Ardtornish was the hub of strategic sea lanes vital to him.
 Later, it was at Ardtornish Castle that John of Islay, Lord of the Isles, 6th chief of Clan Donald died in the 1380s and from where his funeral procession sailed through the Sound of Mull to the island of Iona.

 The castle was probably abandoned around the end of the seventeenth century, by which time the Campbell Earls of Argyll had captured Ardtornish and the other Morvern estates of the MacLeans.

 Walking trails

 The area around the village contains a number of walking paths.
 These include the coastal walks (the Kinlochaline Low Road and Ardtornish Castle Walk) along the shores of Loch Aline, a small salt water loch, home to fish and birds.
-Loch is the Scottish Gaelic word for a lake or a sea inlet.
+Loch is the Scottish Gaelic word for a fresh water body or a sea inlet.